rtxx/scripts/packy/README.md

 ![](screenshot2)
 ![](screenshot1)

 Packy is a simple AUR helper made with Bash.
 I made it to get more used to it.
-It has as lot of badness but it works for me, and now I know a bit more because of it.
+It has alot of _badness_ but it works for me, and now I know a bit more because of it.

 Packy can search, download and check for updates for AUR packages.
-Its still a bit of work to install the package, but its in line with what the [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance#Be_careful_with_unofficial_packages/) recommends.
+It's still a bit of work to install the package, but it's in line with what the [Arch Wiki] (https://wiki.archlinux.org/title/System_maintenance#Be_careful_with_unofficial_packages/) recommends.

-Packy can check for update to all installed AUR packages but ***cannot*** update them automatically.
+Packy can check for updates to all installed AUR packages but ***cannot*** update them automatically.
 Maybe in the future, but to me, it's not a priority.

 <p align="right">(<a href="#top">back to top</a>)</p>